 In many regards, refugees were similar to the local population.
 They spoke German, had similar education levels, and shared other demographic characteristics.
 Based on data from a supplementary German microcensus in 1971 that was conducted to study the refugees' origin and integration, Grosser (2006) shows that refugees in the US occupation zone in South-West Germany had similar education levels, pre-WWII employment, and occupational status compared to the local population.
-Appendix Table C1 shows that refugees in the former US zone had 8.4 years of education on average compared to 8.5 in the local population.
+Appendix Table D1 shows that refugees in the former US zone had 8.4 years of education on average compared to 8.5 in the local population.
 In both groups, roughly 66% of the working age population were employed in 1939.
 The main differences between the two groups are higher shares among the refugees of people with only an elementary education and of farmers plus helping family members.
 This reflects the greater economic weight of agriculture in the refugees' origin regions and is consistent with the literature comparing refugees and locals more broadly.
-14 Table C1 also compares characteristics of refugees in the former French zone to locals.
+Table D1 also compares characteristics of refugees in the former French zone to locals.
 These refugees arrived somewhat later and in lower numbers compared to those on the former US zone.
 There is, however, no indication that they are negatively selected in terms of their education or occupational status.

 Despite the many similarities, refugees faced substantial opposition from the local population.
-According to historical accounts, they were often treated as inferiors and strangers.15 One reason for this hostility was the scarcity of housing.16
+According to historical accounts, they were often treated as inferiors and strangers.
+One reason for this hostility was the scarcity of housing.

-The 1945-1949 occupation period in West Germany The economic and social policies across the four occupation zones in post-WWII Germany were supposed to be coordinated by the Allied Control Council established in August 1945.
-In some instances this worked as intended.
-For example, up until 1948, the four occupation zones followed a common tax policy, as agreed upon by the council (Franzen, 1994).
-Over time, coordination through the council deteriorated due to increasing disagreement between the Soviet Union and the Western Allies (Koop, 2005, p.
-15ff.).
-However, the Western Alimplementation of this plan, so that estimates suggest that no more than 3,000 people from Austria actually ended up in the French zone (Sommer, 1990).
+&lt;sup>12According to Ausweisungsplan (1945), 2 Million refugees were supposed to end up in the Soviet zone, 1.5 Million refugees in the British zone, 2.25 Million refugees in the US zone, and only 150,000 refugees from Austria in the French zone.
+The French zone further delayed and prevented the implementation of this plan, so that estimates suggest that no more than 3,000 people from Austria actually ended up in the French zone (Sommer, 1990).
 For all other refugees, the French military government completely blocked immigration into its zone in a legal order of March 12, 1946 (Staatssekretariat für das französisch besetzte Gebiet Württembergs und Hohenzollerns, 1946), and a tightening note of August 8, 1946 (Staatsarchiv Sigmaringen, 1946).

-14Bauer et al. (2013) examine the supplementary microcensus from 1971 for the whole of West Germany and find no differences between refugees and the local population in the pre-WWII age structure, education, employment and occupational status, and house ownership.
+&lt;sup>13Bauer et al. (2013) examine the supplementary microcensus from 1971 for the whole of West Germany and find no differences between refugees and the local population in the pre-WWII age structure, education, employment and occupational status, and house ownership.
 The only difference is that a larger share of refugees was employed in the agricultural sector before WWII.
 Peters (2022) reports very similar findings.
-Based on survey data from 1982 and 1990, Schmidt (1997) shows that education, employment, industry structure, and earnings of refugees and locals remained similar in later periods.